billkarsh/SpikeGLX/Markdown/Firmware_Help.md

 ### Update Procedure

 1. Select which PXIe slot you want to update.
-The dialog shows you that modules tech {std, opto, nxt} and the current and required firmware version numbers.
+The dialog shows you that modules tech {std, opto, np3} and the current and required firmware version numbers.
 The updater will automatically select the correct firmware tech and version.